 - 10 tablespoons unsalted butter, room temperature 1 ¼ sticks

 - Preheat oven to 350 degrees.

-- Add flour mixture and whisk until smooth.
+- Add the flour mixture and whisk until smooth.

 - Divide batter evenly among liners, filling each about halfway.
 Bake until tops spring back when lightly touched, about 20 to 25 minutes.